Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 From a UFO ship through a glass cube to a giant bird's nest, the treehouses in Treehotel are unlike anything you've ever seen.

 Treehotel is located in the small town of Harads, north of Luleå.
-Initially, they have built four tree houses plus a sauna in the trees, but they are getting close to twenty that they have planned.
+Initially, they built four tree houses plus a sauna in the trees, but they are getting close to the twenty that they have planned.

 SleepIn Fængslet in Denmark managed to maintain the dismal look of a prison ward after a thorough refurbishment.
 The 22 hotel rooms are located in the former Horsens State Prison building.

 The CasAnus was designed by Joep van Lieshout and was initially conceived as a mobile exhibition space.
-But since the object turned out to be challenging to move, so they decided to give the Casanus a permanent place.

 So, how about staying in a giant intestine for the night?